princerajputana6/student_enrollment_application/README.md

 3. You can Delete an Student
 4. You can Edit details of Enrolled Student
 5. Here i used a JSON server to store data if you want to see all data in a json Format you  can go to db.json in root directory.

+One  Sad😢😢  Thing This website is not Responsive